High School Wilding

 Rewilding together

-This project was brought to life by the energy and collaboration of:
+This initiative was brought to life with the energy and collaboration of the President of BSC Parents’ Association, Tended Earth, the BSC Leadership Team.

 The Rewilding Process

-Meredith, Celia, Immy, Chloe, Kim, Rory, Vee, and George
+Horticultural TAFE students - Meredith, Celia, Immy, Chloe, Kim, Rory, Vee, and George - were supervised for the preparation of the sites for planting.

 Phase 2: Community Planting Day

-Ross Mortimer, who is part of the BSC Student Mental Health and Wellbeing team, gathered together an enthusiastic team of year 7 students for a hands-on planting session.
-The students did a great job helping to place, plant, and water another 50 new plants in the garden beds.
+Ross Mortimer, BSC Student Mental Health and Wellbeing Team and an enthusiastic team of year 7 students joined us for a planting session.

 Phase 4: Mulching

-For the finishing touches, a team of Horticultural/ Eco-conservation TAFE students returned to spread mulch throughout the gardens.
-Partially broken down mulch was used to help further boost the soil health.
+• Partially broken down mulch was used to help further boost the soil health

 Phase 5: Starting to Grow

-17 Oct 2025 (a month after first round of planting) - lovely to see the new plants are settling in beautifully!
+One month after first round of planting (17 Oct 2025) - lovely to see the new plants settling in beautifully!

 Wildflower Power

-By mid-November, the new BSC wild gardens were blooming beautifully and attracting pollinators such as the Australian Painted Lady (Vanessa kershawi).
+By mid-November 2025, the new BSC wild gardens were blooming beautifully and attracting pollinators, including the Australian Painted Lady (Vanessa kershawi).

 Old logs and bark provide beautiful nesting and hiding spots for beetles, spiders, native bees, ants, skinks, and other small creatures.
 By adding these natural elements into a wild garden, we provide welcoming habitat for local fauna and help support a thriving, resilient ecosystem.

-On Tuesday 25th November 2025, some wonderful year 11 students from BSC joined us for a habitat making session on 47 Dawson Street, Brunswick.
-It was delightful watching them carefully tuck in logs, sticks, and pieces of bark as they imagined what the little creatures might like to live in.
+On Tuesday 25th November 2025, year 11 students from BSC joined us for a habitat making session on 47 Dawson Street, Brunswick.
+It was delightful watching the students carefully tuck in logs, sticks, and pieces of bark as they imagined what the little creatures might like to live in.

 Plants were selected by Tended Earth to create multi-layered, biodiverse, and beautiful wild gardens at Brunswick Secondary College (BSC).
 Here we take a closer look at the biodiversity in one of the three BSC wild gardens - the garden located near the main school entrance at 47 Dawson Street, Brunswick.